History of journalism in the United Kingdom: 16th Century

 By the 1500s, printing was firmly in the royal jurisdiction, and printing was restricted only to English subjects.
 The Crown imposed strict controls on the distribution of religious or political printed materials.
 In 1538, Henry VIII of England decreed that all printed matter had to be approved by the Privy Council before publication.
 By 1581, the publication of seditious material had become a capital offence.

-Mary, Queen of Scots used the trade itself to control it.
+Queen Mary Tudor used the trade itself to control it.
 She granted a Royal Charter to the Company of Stationers in 1557.
 The Company became a partner with the state under Queen Elizabeth.
 They advantaged greatly from this partnership as this restricted the number of presses, allowing them to keep their profitable business without much competition.
 This also worked in the favour of the Crown as the Company were less likely to publish material that would disturb their relationship because their privileges were directly derived from them.

 Restrictions only became tighter in the printing industry as time went on.
 Edward VI prohibited 'spoken news or rumour' in his proclamations of 1547 to 1549.
 Royal permission had to be obtained before any news could be published, and all printed news was regarded as the royal prerogative.

 The only form of printed news that was permitted to be circulated was the 'relation'.
 This was a narrative of a single event, domestic or foreign.
 These were printed and circulated for hundreds of years, often sold at the north door of St Paul's Cathedral.
 There were two categories of news being circulated here: items of 'Wonderful and Strange Newes' and government propaganda.
 The first category of news was often given eye catching titles to grab the reader with its sensational content.